canyuhankins/Agrculture_Image_Segmentation/README.md

 * UNet:

 Unet is a CNN architecture originally designed for use of image segmentation in biomedical images.
-It consists of encoding and decoding layers.
-The econding layers reduce the size of the image while to decoding layers follow the same typical architecture of a CNN.
+It consists of encoding, decoding layers skip connections and a bridge.

 ![image](https://user-images.githubusercontent.com/98187543/236554037-9534a58a-bf52-48c6-9f4d-1480512218bf.png)